DekodeInteraktiv/project-base/INSTALLATION.md

 `/Users/<username>/Library/Application Support/Local/run/<unique string>/mysql/mysqld.sock`

 ## Installation and build
-Run `composer install` and `npm install && npm run build` in root to build the project.
+Run `composer install` and `npm ci && npm run build` in root to build the project.

 ### Extending the builds
 Project-base uses wp-scripts to build front end assets using the `npm run build` or `npm run start` commands. wp-scripts in turn uses webpack and postcss.
 You can extend those by editing the postcss.config.js and webpack.config.js files.